 Meet The Team

 Brett Weiss literally wrote the book on bankruptcy law, co-authoring the LexisNexis-published Chapter 11 for Individual Debtors.
-An Honors graduate of the University of Maryland School of Law, he is a nationally known bankruptcy attorney representing individuals and businesses in complex liquidation (Chapter 7) and reorganization cases (Chapter 13, Chapter 11, and the Small Business Reorganization Act).
+An Honors graduate of the University of Maryland School of Law, he is a nationally known bankruptcy attorney representing individuals and businesses in complex liquidation and and reorganization cases (Chapter 7, Chapter 13, Chapter 11, and the Small Business Reorganization Act).

 With nearly 40 years of experience representing individual and corporate debtors and creditors in all phases of a bankruptcy case, Brett is dedicated to solving his clients’ most challenging problems.